Ex-Dow officer charged in insider trading case

-(Reuters) - A former officer of Dow Chemical Co DOW.N has been charged by securities regulators in connection to an insider trading scheme based on Dow’s 2008 acquisition of Rohm & Haas Co.
+July 1 (Reuters) - A former officer of Dow Chemical Co has been charged by securities regulators in connection to an insider trading scheme based on Dow’s 2008 acquisition of Rohm & Haas Co.

 Mack Murrell, formerly the Vice President of Information Systems at Dow, was among three charged with insider trading in a civil complaint filed on Monday by the U.S. Securities and Exchange Commission.